ThaisRobba/invrse/_posts/2014-09-26-8-atom-packages-for-a-better-workflow.md

 ##That is it folks!

 For now, these are my recommendations.
 What about you?
-Do you have a favotire add-on that you just can't live without?
+Do you have a favorite add-on that you just can't live without?